Dahiya4145/Optimizing-Delivery-Efficiency-for-Reduced-Packaging-Waste-SDG-12/README.md

    ```
 or you can use Google Colab

+## PowerBI Deskboard
+For PowerBI Deskboard file download file and open in PowerBI Deskboard Application for best view and understanding of the data.

 ## Usage
 1. Use the PowerBI dashboard for performance tracking and visualizing key metrics.
 2. Apply suggested optimizations to reduce waste and improve delivery efficiency.

 ## Contributing
 We welcome contributions!
 Feel free to fork this repository, make improvements, and submit a pull request.